smallstep/certificates/docs/provisioners.md

 to issue "provisioning tokens".
 Provisioning tokens are single-use tokens that can be used to authenticate with the CA and get a certificate.

+See `step ca provisioner add --help` for documentation and examples on adding provisioners.

+> Attn: We strongly recommend using the `step ca provisioner add ...`
+> utility to generate provisioners in your `ca.json` configuration.
+We often
+> encode fields differently in the JSON than you might expect.
+And you can
+> always come in and modify the configuration manually after using the utility.

 ## Claims

 Each provisioner can define an optional `claims` attribute.
 The settings in this